 The IPEM Part I Training Scheme is no longer open to new applicants and, with the introduction of Modernising Scientific Careers, has been superseded by the Scientist Training Programme (STP).

-The IPEM Route II Training Scheme continues and applications are still invited.
+The IPEM Part II Training Scheme continues and applications are still invited.

 Prospective registrants should note that the administration of registration is not undertaken by IPEM's office, rather, it is the responsibility of the Association of Clinical Scientists (ACS) acting as agent for the Health and Care Professions Council (HCPC).
 ACS' administrative office is located with the Association of Clinical Biochemists.
 IPEM's staff will be happy to deal with any general enquiries but are not able to deal with specific ones.